List of Changes in SSPP Since DR8

 - NGS1 and CaIIK1 make use of a new grid of synthetic spectra generated with α-enhanced Kurucz model atmospheres and with variable micro-turbulence velocity with surface gravities.
 The adopted relation is Vt=-0.345×log g+2.225, and this relation is derived from a sample of high-resolution spectra.

 - NGS2 utilizes a new grid of synthetic spectra created with α-enhanced Kurucz model atmospheres with micro-turbulence velocity fixed at 1 km/s.

-- The grid of synthetic spectra used in the NGS1, CaIIK1, and estimates is extended to [Fe/H]=-4.5 and [Fe/H]=+1.0 in order to improve the estimates at low metallicity and above solar metallicity.
+- The grid of synthetic spectra used in the NGS1 and CaIIK1 is extended to [Fe/H]=-4.5 and [Fe/H]=+1.0 to improve the estimates at low metallicity and above solar metallicity.

 - Instead of linear interpolation, cubic spline interpolation is implemented for k24, ki13, NGS1, NGS2, and CaIIK1 during χ2 minimization.
 That is, a new trial synthetic spectrum to calculate χ2 value is generated by interpolating fluxes from existing grid of synthetic spectra with a cubic spline function.